Q1: What is LabArchives?

 A6: Yes, LabArchives provides automated version control at the entry and page level tracks and stores ALL revisions, by users, for every entry.
 No entry can be deleted.
 Each entry is time stamped utilizing NIST.

 Q7: Is this archival space?

 A7: Notebooks cannot be deleted once created.
 In a way it creates an archive, however, researchers may wish to use an additional data storage service for archiving.
 See Research Data Storage Options for a list of options available to Columbia University researchers.

-Q8: Can I export information from my lab notebook?
+Q8: Can I export information from my research notebook?

-Q9: What are the advantages of using an Electronic Lab Notebook?
+Q9: What are the advantages of using an Electronic Research Notebook?

 A9: Here are just a few of the highlights:

 - Elimination of paper notebooks and need for large amounts of shelf space

 - Ability to access your notebook from anywhere

 - Easily comply with Data Management and Data Sharing Federal and publication requirements by sharing DOIs or public URL